Guidelines for Clients Working with Legal Recruiters

 - Communicate clearly what you ARE and ARE NOT interested in.
 Be wary of any recruiter who pressures you to interview or hire candidates you are not interested in hiring.
 Make sure that whomever you select to work with respects the parameters that you have given to them.

 - Work with a recruiter who is willing to tell you as much about himself/herself as he/she is going to ask you to divulge about the opportunity with your company.
-Frequently, a recruiter who was referred to you by someone you trust is a safer bet than one who runs the largest ad in the legal periodical to which your firm or company subscribes.
+Frequently, a recruiter who was referred to you by someone you trust is a safer bet than one who runs the largest ad on the web sites that you frequent or in publications to which your firm or company subscribes.
 Don't be afraid to ask for references from candidates and clients.

 - Establish a communications protocol that will insulate you from a plethora of inquiries from overzealous or under qualified candidates.
 Do you prefer to be contacted via email or telephone?
 Ask whomever you are working with whether they've experienced breaches of confidentiality.